A third of respondents in a Fujitsu survey said they’d be happy to be served by a robot when they go to the supermarket.

 The Transforming Britain Report conducted by the IT company also found that 34% of the 2,145 consumers asked would like an automated machine to deliver their goods.

-A desire for more experiential shopping experiences were suggested as 46% of respondents said augmented reality (AR) would positively impact retail, while 22% said the same of virtual reality (VR).
+A desire for more experiential shopping experiences was suggested as 46% of respondents said augmented reality (AR) would positively impact retail, while 22% said the same of virtual reality (VR).